-- Voting for an office will commence after all candidates for that office have spoken, starting with that of President.
-Candidates who fail to win a particular Officer position may chose to run for the next Officer position.
+Voting for an office will commence after all candidates for that office have spoken, starting with that of President.
+Candidates who fail to win a particular Officer position may choose to run for the next Officer position.
 Elections will proceed in the order of President, Vice-President, Treasurer, and Secretary

-- Candidates may appeal to the ABC President or the council liaisons to demand a recount before the next Officer election takes place.
+Candidates may appeal to the ABC President to demand a recount before the next Officer election takes place.

-- All groups are required to submit a vote for Representative to the ABC.
-Votes must be signed by at least three (3) executive board members of each group.
+All groups are required to submit a vote for Representative to the ABC.
+Votes must be made by members of the groups’ executive boards.

-- If a Representative resigns, applications for the vacancy shall be solicited from the general membership.
+If a Representative resigns, applications for the vacancy shall be solicited from the general Columbia undergraduate student body.
 A new representative may then be appointed by a simple majority of the ABC.

 Grounds for impeachment shall include serious abuse of membership privileges, neglect of the duties set forth in the ABC Constitution, or deliberate violation of the ABC Constitution.
 Impeachment proceedings may be initiated by any of the following four methods:

-- A request submitted in the form of a petition signed by no fewer than six (6) of the ABC Representatives-at-Large.
+A request submitted in the form of a petition signed by no fewer than six (6) of the ABC Representatives.

 Following impeachment, an officer may be removed from office by a two-thirds (2/3) majority vote of the ABC, or a three-fifths (3/5) majority vote of all general body groups

 The Judiciary Policy shall be contained in a separate document and may be amended by a two-thirds (2/3) majority vote of the ABC.